-There is an additional risk that revenues may be deliberately overstated as a result of management feel to achieve planned results.
+There is an additional risk that revenues may be deliberately overstated as a result of management override resulting from the pressure management may feel to achieve planned results.
 This could for example occur by manipulating inputs in the Group's accounting system.